TheScriptGuy/certificateChecker/README.md

                         Upload JSON data to HTTP URL via HTTP POST method.
   --mongoDB             Upload results to MongoDB.
 Connection details stored in mongo.cfg --sendEmail           Send an email with the results.
+SMTP connection details stored in mail.cfg --retryAmount RETRYAMOUNT
+                        Attempt to retry the connection if any error occured.
+Defaults to 1 attempt.
+  --timeBetweenRetries TIMEBETWEENRETRIES
+                        The number of seconds between each retry attempt if the connection fails.
+Defaults to 1 second.
-SMTP connection details stored in mail.cfg --setTag SETTAG       Set the tag for the query results.
+  --setTag SETTAG       Set the tag for the query results.
 Use commas to separate multiple tags.
   --delTag              Removes the tags from the configuration file.
   --getTag              Get tags from the configuration file.